OuhscBbmc/redcapcon-2025-r-api/presentation.md

 - Start w/ a single patient & a few columns (eg, `record_id` & `gender`)
 - Slowly add more rows & columns

+Or download the dataset, and try to reupload it.
+Then make a little change and try to reupload it.

 And intermediate snippet might be:

 ```r